Asynchronousx/AdaptEase/README.md

 AdaptEase empowers **publishers, brands, and platforms** to offer more inclusive content, boosting **dwell time, reducing bounce rates, and strengthening ESG, SEO, and compliance** (Accessibility Act 2025).

-*This project was developed for the [Codemotion Digital Editorial Revolution Hackathon](https://events.codemotion.com/hackathons/digital-editorial-revolution/home).*
+*This project was developed for the [Codemotion Digital Editorial Revolution Hackathon], an **AI contest for the Publishing Industry**.(https://events.codemotion.com/hackathons/digital-editorial-revolution/home).*

 ---